jvc56/MineGCG/README.md

 <h3>Plays That Were Challenged</h3>

 Plays made by the player that were challenged by an opponent.
+This list may not be completely accurate.
+Check the 'Challenge Heuristics' section of the <a href="/about.html">about page</a> for more information.

 <h3>Wins</h3>